Lost your confidence? Get your confidence back quickly with men’s life coach Mark Newton.

 Because men are different.
 Not better or worse than any other gender, just different.
 And because I specialize in working with men, you will get the focused attention on what is unique about you in the context of what is unique about men.

 It’s my job to motivate you and keep you moving.

 Specifically, what you get each week is one focused half-hour of coaching by phone or in person, with clarity, motivation, and accountability from which we generate a clear plan of action, plus ongoing support for the 2 business weeks following the session.

 I will encourage you to be in touch with me between sessions.
 Because the more you’re in touch with me — the more value you get for your coaching dollar.

 Because between sessions, I’ll check up on you.
 And I’ll encourage you.

 And I encourage you to be in touch with me — Because you may want to clarify or get help with what you’re working on or struggling with.

 For maximum progress, I like to meet with my clients every 2 weeks until we’re done —

 Because time gaps of more than two weeks tend to decrease the effectiveness of our coaching relationship — and slow your progress.

-Mark Newton is the founder and CRO (Chief Rousting Officer) at Overcoming Gravity.
-A native of the northwest, he’s had six careers.
+Mark Newton is a men’s life coach in Portland, Oregon.
+He is the founder and CRO (Chief Rousting Officer) at Overcoming Gravity.
+A native of the northwest, Mark has had five careers.
 After beginning his professional work as an architect in San Francisco, he taught at the Academy of Art College.
 While still in the Bay Area, he followed his passion to build, working as a carpenter and construction superintendent.
 Then, for several years, Mark led small, vibrant faith communities in California and Oregon.
-He currently spends his time writing and coaching men here in Portland.
-He works with men who feel overwhelmed — to get focused and follow through.
+As a men’s life coach, he coaches men here in Portland.
+Mark’s pronouns are he, him, and his.
+He works with men who feel overwhelmed — to get focused and get moving.